 What’s so disheartening in all of this is that we seem to have lost the ability to value our free time.
 It’s not supposed to be time to kill, but rather a time to do something we can benefit from.
 Every moment away from work should be used to expand our horizons: learn new things, engage in our favorite activities, and ultimately enjoy ourselves.
 We need to start treating our free time as our “me” time.

-The internet gives us plenty of opportunities to acquire new knowledge and skills, learn about people and things that came before us, and have fun in a way that’s useful to both ourselves and people around us.
+The internet provides plenty of opportunities to acquire new knowledge and skills, learn about people and things that came before us, and have fun in a way that’s useful to both ourselves and people around us.
 With so many websites currently online, the sheer amount of content is a tad overwhelming.
 However, once you scratch beneath the surface, you’ll quickly see what’s helpful to you and what isn’t.

 All you need to do is find something you’re interested in, look for reputable sources of information, and invest a bit of time and effort in getting the best out of them.
 To help you get started, let’s take a quick look at some fun, interesting, and worthwhile things you can do online in your spare time.